zhenzhai/nearest_neighbor/cpp/src/big5/README.md

 		python preprocess.py

 * The python script will write train and test feature vectors into files "train_vectors" and "test_vectors" correspondingly, each feature seperated with ",".
 Also, it will write train and test labels into files "train_labels" and "test_labels", each line with only one label.
-Output files will be saved in "convert_data" directory.
+Output files will be saved in "raw_data" directory.

-* Run to convert data
+* You can now run main.cpp in the src directory

-		cd convert_data
+		cd ..
 		make
-		./main.o
+		./main.o big5 convert 100000 10000 100

 * Converted data will be saved in current directory.